nicoguaro/nicoguaro.github.io/posts/numerical-28.rst

       evals/sample:     1

-In this case, we can say that the Python code is roughly 30 times faster than Julia code.
+In this case, we can say that the Python code is roughly 30 times slower than Julia code.